The History of the New Testament Scriptures.

 The New King James Version of the New Open Bible has a good description of the different sources in the Preface section.
 In addition, the differences are noted at the bottom of each page.
 You can easily check the differences by comparing the different versions.
 The versions using the corrupted Codex Sinaiticus and Codex Vaticanus texts are: New International Version (NIV), Revised Standard Version (RSV), New American Standard Bible (NASB), The Living Bible (TLB), New Living Translation (NLT), New Revised Standard Version (NRSV), and New American Bible (NAB - Catholic).

-The reasons for the attacks on the Textus Receptus, King James Version and the New King James Version by professing Christians are difficult to understand aside from ignorance, lack of the facts or lack of wisdom.
-These texts contain only orthodox Christianity, and the printing or translating difficulties of the past did not introduce any new doctrine nor did they remove or weaken any doctrine.
+The reasons for the attacks on the Textus Receptus, King James Version and the New King James Version by professing Christians are difficult to understand aside from ignorance, lack of the facts, or lack of wisdom.
+These texts contain only orthodox Christianity, and the printing or translating difficulties of the past did not introduce any new doctrine or remove or weaken any existing doctrine.

-Some Christians claim the 1611 Authorized Version (AV) is the only true word of God.
-This faith is in error.
+Many people claim the modern King James Version (KJV) is the only true word of God as refer to themselves as believing the KJV only.
+Others revert back to the original old English 1611 King James Authorized Version (AV) as the only true word of God and do not accept the modern KVJ or any other version.
+These claim is erroneous.
 As stated above, the Greek Textus Receptus is the inerrant Inspired Word of God.
-I would not criticize the 1611 AV except for the fact that some people are worshipping the 1611 AV book instead of the Author.
-Two easy examples to prove the 1611 AV is a translation with errors are:
+I would not criticize the modern KJV or the 1611 AV except for the fact that some people are worshipping the modern KJV and 1611 AV book instead of the Author.
+Seven examples to prove the modern KJV and 1611 AV are translations with errors are:

-The Greek Textus Receptus, modern King James Version and New King James Version are the true Word of God.
+The Greek Textus Receptus, modern King James Version, 1611 King James Authorized Version, and New King James Version are the true Word of God.
 Any and all can be read with complete assurance of the accuracy of doctrine.

-On the other hand, all other Bible versions are based on the Codex Sinaiticus, Codex Vaticanus and Codex Alexandrinus.
+On the other hand, all other Bible versions are based on the corrupted Codex Sinaiticus, Codex Vaticanus and Codex Alexandrinus.
 Many verses in these texts openly refute or weaken the solid foundation of the orthodox Christian faith.
 They can easily be classified as heretical.
 The following tables shows some of the major Christian doctrines with a few of the many representative verses which are omitted or changed in most versions but shown correctly in the King James Version (KJV) and the New King James Version (NKJV).
 The other versions represented in the tables below are: Revised Standard Version (RSV), New American Standard Bible (NASB), New International Version (NIV) and New American Bible (NAB - Catholic).
+These other versions contain numerous verses pertaining to numerous foundational Christian doctrines that clearly blaspheme the Holy Spirit in the direct reading.
+The definition of "blasphemy against the Holy Spirit" is to speak against Jesus Christ or to weaken the doctrinal attributes of Jesus Christ.
+People who blasphemy against the Holy Spirit have committed the "unpardonable sin."

 The Deity of Jesus Christ and His Incarnation